Archive for Oktober, 2005

 So legt man in Brasilien auf

-Portugiesisch lernt man hier: http://www.erlebnis-sprachreisen.de/
+Portugiesisch lernt man hier: https://www.erlebnis-sprachreisen.de/

-und die Website mit der leckeren Beschreibung gibt es hier: http://www.maria-brazil.org/barbecue.htm
+und die Website mit der leckeren Beschreibung gibt es hier: https://www.maria-brazil.org/barbecue.htm

 Was 15 Mal hintereinander sich begrillen lassen “anrichtet”